ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Option to revert to old behavior of being a buff ward instead of an interactable dispenser.
 - Option to limit number of shared charges to 3 (infinite by default).

-#### Beacon: Hacking

-REPLACED with Beacon: Special Order.
-Beacon: Special Order gives all allies standing nearby a set of temporary items rolled on the basic category chest tables, starting with 6 and increasing by 3 for every stage cleared.
-These items cannot be used in 3D Printers nor in Scrappers, and they're removed when the beacon breaks down or when you leave its range.

-Configurable:
-- Cannot be individually disabled.
-- Cooldown and lifetime.
-Defaults to 20 sec, 40 sec.
-- Radius of the ItemWard.
-Defaults to 10 m.
-- Number of items provided on the first stage.
-Defaults to 6.
-- Number of items provided per additional stage cleared.
-Defaults to 3.
-- Rarity of the items provided.
-Defaults to identical to a basic chest, sans equipment (80 common : 20 uncommon : 1 rare).
-- Whether to try to evenly distribute items across Damage/Healing/Utility categories.

 #### Beacon: Stasis

 New skill which does not replace a vanilla Beacon.
 Beacon: Stasis time-freezes all nearby enemies, preventing them from moving, falling, dealing damage, or taking damage.
 Does not work on enemies with freeze resistance.